cochranfilms/cochran-job-listings/TESTING_SYSTEM_README.md

 - `user-portal.html` now relies on Firebase Auth for login.
 After auth, it loads profiles from Firestore via `FirestoreDataManager.getUsers()`.
 - The legacy `users.json`/`/api/users` reads have been removed from the portal.
 Contract merging also uses Firestore `contracts` collection.
 - If an authenticated email has no Firestore profile, the portal auto-provisions a minimal user doc and proceeds.
+- Payment method updates now write directly to Firestore (`FirestoreDataManager.setUser`) and no longer call `/api/users` or GitHub file APIs.
+- Auth observer is debounced and guarded to prevent transient sign-outs during initialization; UI no longer flips back to the login screen on brief nulls.

 Smoke test:
 1. Open `/contract.html`, sign as a new user to ensure Firebase account creation.
 2. Open `/user-portal.html`, log in with the same credentials; verify the portal opens without calling `/api/users`.
 3. In Firestore console, confirm a user doc exists under `users` (auto-provision if not already present from contract flow).
 4. Verify jobs and performance data load from Firestore and no 410 errors appear for `/api/users`.
+5. From Current Jobs tab, change Payment Method; verify it updates in Firestore and the portal stays logged in (no auth bounce).

 ## Landing Page Slideshow/Header Merge (2025-08-17)